 - Mental anguish

-The best way to understand how much would be in a fair compensation package is to work with a lawyer who understands the significant effects of back pain, both today and in the future.
-They will value your case, including your intangible losses, and demand an appropriate payout from the at-fault driver’s insurer.
+The best way to understand how much would be in a fair injury settlement is to work with a lawyer who understands both personal injury claims and the significant effects of back pain.
+This includes how this pain and ongoing medical attention affects your life today and in the future.

 Holding a motorist accountable for their bad behavior behind the wheel requires an investigation.
-This leads to a wealth of evidence that could include:
+This investigation helps us understand why the accident happened, who caused it, and how it caused the types of injuries that occurred.
+The investigation leads to a wealth of evidence that could include:

 - The accident report filed by responding officers

 - Eyewitness testimony